-Countries are encouraged to structure the report along the lines highlighted below, which will give an overview of the follow-up to the 2030 Agenda and promote consistency and comparability between reports of different countries.
-Doing so will also help inform the process of review and generate reflections on implementation at national, regional and global level.
+Countries are encouraged to structure the report along the lines highlighted below, which will give an overview of the follow-up to the 2030 Agenda and promote consistency and comparability between reports of different countries, as well as between second and subsequent reports of all countries.
+Doing so will also help inform the process of review and generate reflections on implementation at national, regional and global levels.
 Countries are encouraged to develop each of the proposed points in a balanced manner.

 1. Opening statement.
 An opening statement by the Head of State or Government, a Minister or other high-ranking Government official could highlight the current status of SDG progress and how the Government is responding to the transformative nature of the 2030 Agenda for Sustainable Development including through its national development plans, strategies, policies or other relevant documents, including sectoral policies and specific action and financial plans.
-It could highlight outcomes/results accomplished since the adoption of the 2030 Agenda and indicate steps that the country intends to take to accelerate the implementation of the 2030 Agenda for Sustainable

-Development as part of the decade of action and delivery launched at the SDG Summit in September 201924.
+It could highlight outcomes and results accomplished since the adoption of the 2030 Agenda and indicate steps that the country intends to take to accelerate the implementation of the 2030 Agenda as part of the Decade of Action and Delivery for sustainable development launched at the SDG Summit in September 2019 along with ten political commitments.25 It could also link COVID-19 recovery plans with the 2030 Agenda and concrete measures taken to achieve the SDGs, leaving no one behind and moving towards a more equal society.
+Second and subsequent VNRs could highlight the main steps taken towards SDG implementation since the previous report, with a focus on those identified as most vulnerable.